Dipendra Jha: Human Rights Defender

 He is a prominent human rights defender voicing the human rights concerns of the marginalised communities.
 He is the founder of Terai Human Rights Defenders Alliance (commonly known as THRD Alliance), which is an independent and active human rights non-government organization.
+He left THRD Alliance in 2018 after his appointment as the Chief Attorney of the Madhesh Government.
+He didn't return in the organization after that.
+But THRD Alliance played crucial role during the Madhesh Movement in his leadership and documented several human rights violations and presented to UNOHCHR in Geneva.
+He filed Early Day Motion(EDM) in the British Parliament against human rights violation and discriminatory content of the constitution.